 Charleston Museums: Where History and Culture Come Alive

 Rich in American history and southern charm, Charleston tells its story through cultural attractions.
-While local ghost tours offer a sample of iconic figures and tales, the top Charleston museums dig deeper into the city’s heritage and influence on America.
-In addition, they have fun, interactive activities suited for all ages.
+While local ghost tours offer a sample of tales, the top Charleston museums dig deeper into the city’s heritage and influence on America.
+In addition, they have fun, interactive activities for all ages.
 To learn more and get ideas, read about these must-see museums.

 Patriots Point Naval and Maritime Museum